dougeby/IntuneDocs/intune/certificates-scep-configure.md

 6. When prompted for the client certificate for the Certificate Connector, choose **Select**, and select the **client authentication** certificate you installed on your NDES Server in Task 3.

     After you select the client authentication certificate, you are returned to the **Client Certificate for Microsoft Intune Certificate Connector** surface.
 Although the certificate you selected is not shown, select **Next** to view the properties of that certificate.
 Select **Next**, and then **Install**.

+    > [!IMPORTANT]
+    > The Intune Certificate Connector cannot be enrolled on a machine with the Enhanced Internet Explorer enabled.
+In order for it to work disable the Enhanced IE option on the machine.

 7. After the wizard completes, but before closing the wizard, **Launch the Certificate Connector UI**.